 Congratulations to Prof. George Jackson for winning the 2015 Guggenheim Medal of the IChemE for his outstanding work in the field of Thermodynamics and complex fluids (02.03.15).

 George also delivered the inaugural Guggenheim lecture at the Thermodynamics 2015 meeting where the MSE group contributed in 14 other posters & presentations (See the participants picture below).
+We are back in the Thermodynamics 2017 meeting with a similar level of participation.

 Congratulations to our recently graduated Ph.D.s: